armory3d/armory_web/manual/getting_started/intro.md

 ![](img/intro_ide.jpg)

 Python is used to write Blender add-ons and it excels at doing so.
-For actual game logic, Haxe is used - a language at a level of C# or Java.
+For actual game logic, Haxe is preferred - a language at a level of C# or Java.
 This is the key to superior portability over purely native C++ engines or purely JS engines, while still maintaining good performance.
-We can still utilize C++ code for native targets, and JS for the web respectively.
+Optionally, basic support for Python and JavaScript is included.
 For visual programming a system of logic nodes is available.

-### Independent

-Engine tooling is purely add-on based - there is no special build of Blender required.
-This is all possible thanks to the very powerful scripting system.
-It is not dependant on the development cycle of Blender which makes engine development itself independent and flexible.

-### Together

-When you sum it up, the engine code itself is just a small part in a full view.
-Blender already offers a stunning editor with loads of features that can be leveraged and loads more in development.
-The low levels parts belonging to Kha are improving at very fast pace every day.
-The Haxe language itself is refining and adding new targets that can be used to conquer new platforms.
-When one part grows, the rest can grow with it.
-The goal is to live in harmony with these tools.